-I'm worried about contains informal help and advice written by students for students, covering a wide range of topics that may affect your day-to-day life.
-With tips on accommodation, health settling in and more, it aims to address any concerns you may have at university.
+Informal help and advice written by students, for students, covering a wide range of topics that may affect your day-to-day life.
+With tips on accommodation, health settling in and more, most concerns are covered here.